shiyis/politics/README.md

 ---
 ### Privacy and Ethics Disclaimer
-This project only explores the open tweets and data retrieved from Twitter API for personal non-commercial use only.
+This project only explores the open tweets and data retrieved from Twitter API for personal non-commercial use.
 For a full collection of tweets, please email me at shiyis@brandeis.edu.